sbitz/sbitz.github.io/docs/jasypt.md

 So this is not advice, but as long as your application doesn't bundle java, an application using Jasypt would likely fall under similar restrictions, since you'd likely be including the jasypt libraries (don't quote this, seek legal advice elsewhere).

-### What's the best place to place the Decryption password?
+### What's the best place to set the Encryption password?

+Jasypt documentation suggests two methods for passing the Encryption password to your app at runtime.

+1. If the app is a web application, require the password be set during startup with some fancy servlets.
+I didn't read this in too much detail because I don't want to go that route.
+2. Temporarily set an environment variable just for startup until Jasypt has read and decrypted the properties.
-Jasypt documentation suggests setting an environment variable with the encryption password, starting the application, then un-setting the environment variable.
+   1. Set an environment variable with the encryption password
+   2. Start the application
+   3. Un-set the environment variable.
 This limits the time that the property could be read on the system.

 #### What about in Docker?